 This post contains Credit Karma affiliate links.
 We only share opinions about brands we love.
 Please see our disclosures for more information.

 Since your credit score is such an important financial tool, you want to ensure that the service you are using to track your credit score is accurate.
-Today we will take a closer look at Credit Karma and investigate how accurate the free service really is.
+Today we will take a closer look at Credit Karma and answer the important question "How accurate is Credit Karma?"

 Why is it important to monitor your credit score?